Versal/scamper/README.md

 ## Run and test each implementation

-Each server can be tested with JMeter or ApacheBench:
+Each server can be tested with JMeter or weighttp:

 ```
 jmeter -n -t scamper/load-test.jmx